Fowerus/drf-crm/README.md

 * Establish and activate the virtual environment(recommend use python3)
   In python3 you can do that with `pipenv shell`
 * Install all necessary libraries `pipenv install`
-* Install all migrations `pipenv run python3 manage.py makemigrations && python3 manage.py migrate`
+* Install all migrations `pipenv run python3 manage.py makemigrations && pipenv run python3 manage.py migrate`
 * Do not forget to create a superuser account `pipenv run python3 manage.py createsuperuser`

 ## **Testing**